-Before lenders make the decision to lend you money, they must know if you're willing and able to repay that loan.
-To assess your ability to pay back the loan, they look at your income and debt ratio.
-To assess your willingness to repay, they use your credit score.
+Before lenders decide to lend you money, they must know that you are willing and able to repay that loan.
+To assess your ability to pay back the loan, they assess your debt-to-income ratio.
+To assess how willing you are to repay, they use your credit score.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scoring.
-Your score results from positive and negative items in your credit report.
-Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scoring.
+Your score results from both positive and negative information in your credit report.
+Late payments count against you, but a record of paying on time will raise it.

-To get a credit score, you must have an active credit account with a payment history of at least six months.
-This history ensures that there is sufficient information in your credit to calculate a score.
+To get a credit score, borrowers must have an active credit account with a payment history of six months.
+This payment history ensures that there is sufficient information in your credit to build an accurate score.
 Some folks don't have a long enough credit history to get a credit score.
-They should spend some time building credit history before they apply for a loan.
+They may need to spend a little time building credit history before they apply for a loan.

-Main Street Mortgage Company can answer questions about credit reports and many others.
-Call us: (713) 528-1245.
+Main Street Mortgage Company can answer your questions about credit reporting.
+Give us a call at (713) 528-1245.